What is acrylate free gel polish ? | Ultimate Insight

 Keep a secure client record with documented patch test results, product batch numbers, and any observed reactions.
 This helps with future appointments and is important for liability and client safety.

-Is acrylate free gel polish more expensive than regular gel polish?
+Is acrylate-free gel polish more expensive than regular gel polish?

 Specialized formulations and testing can increase cost, but price varies by brand and performance.
-Evaluate total value by considering client safety, reduced rework for allergic incidents, and potential to attract new clientele.
+Evaluate total value by considering client safety, reduced rework for allergic incidents, and the potential to attract new clientele.

 Wear time depends on product quality, nail prep, and client activities.
-High-quality acrylate free systems can achieve comparable wear (2–3 weeks) to traditional gels when used correctly.
+High-quality acrylate-free systems can achieve comparable wear (2–3 weeks) to traditional gels when used correctly.

-Can I create a private label acrylate free line for my salon or retail store?
+Can I create a private label acrylate-free line for my salon or retail store?

 Yes.
 Work with experienced OEM manufacturers that offer customization and strong QA/QC.
-Hanyinails provides one-stop customization with many bottle, cap, and box styles, and can help develop a private label acrylate free collection.
+Hanyinails provides one-stop customization with many bottle, cap, and box styles and can help develop a private label acrylate-free collection.

 FAQ